awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

    [ec2-user ~]$ sudo yum update -y
    ```

-1. After the updates complete, install the Apache web server with the PHP software package using the `yum install` command\.
+1. After the updates complete, install the PHP software using the `yum install` command\.
 This command installs multiple software packages and related dependencies at the same time\.

    ```
-   [ec2-user ~]$ sudo yum install -y httpd24 php56 php56-mysqlnd
+   [ec2-user ~]$ sudo amazon-linux-extras install -y lamp-mariadb10.2-php7.2 php7.2
    ```

-   If you get the error message `No package package-name available`, then your instance was not launched with the Amazon Linux AMI\.
-You might be using the Amazon Linux 2 AMI instead\.
-You can view your version of Amazon Linux with the following command\.
+   If you receive an error stating `sudo: amazon-linux-extras: command not found`, then your instance was not launched with an Amazon Linux 2 AMI \(perhaps you are using the Amazon Linux AMI instead\)\.
+You can view your version of Amazon Linux using the following command\.

    ```
    cat /etc/system-release